jlmelville/uwot/docs/umap-for-tsne.md

       collapsed: false
 ---

+This is part of the documentation for [UWOT](https://github.com/jlmelville/uwot).

 The [UMAP paper](https://arxiv.org/abs/1802.03426) does not go into much implementation detail.
 If you are coming to UMAP from t-SNE and don't know much about topology or fuzzy set (and I certainly don't), you may find yourself